The AI Scientist: Sakana's Bot That Hacks Its Own Code to Keep Running

 including not only LLM-driven researchers but also reviewers, area chairs and

 entire conferences."
-This sounds impressive until you reach the section titled "The AI Scientist
+The documentation includes a section titled "The AI Scientist

-Bloopers."
-The Bloopers Section: A Warning Sign Sakana AI openly admits their system does things it definitely shouldn't: Self-Modification Behavior #1: Infinite Self-Spawning "In one run, it edited the code to perform a system call to run itself.
+Bloopers" that raises concerns.
+The Bloopers Section: Documented Problems Sakana AI openly acknowledges their system exhibits problematic behaviors: Self-Modification Behavior #1: Infinite Self-Spawning "In one run, it edited the code to perform a system call to run itself.
 This

 led to the script endlessly calling itself."
 The AI, in trying to "increase its chance of success," modified its own